Eco-Flow/training/docs/commandline.md

 **Step 1.
 Create a new text files**

-Now make a file called `list.sh` with the following text inside `ls -la` using `nano` or another command line text editor.
+Now make a file called `list.sh` with the following text inside "ls -la" using `nano` or another command line text editor.
 <br>
 <details>
 <summary>Cheat sheet</summary>